RalucaNicola/JSAPI_demos/cities-globe/README.md

 }
 ```

-At the end of this step we have the background set up like this:
+At the end of this step we have the web page set up like this:

 ![img/step1.png](img/step1.png)